waelitani/Quantum-Carleman-Lattice-Boltzmann-Simulation-of-Fluids/README.md

-# Quantum Carleman Lattice Boltzmann Simulation of Fluids
+# Quantum Linear Embedding

-This is a repository of the code accompanying "Quantum Carleman Lattice Boltzmann Simulation of Fluids".
-It implements the linear embedding introduced by Kowalski to describe nonlinear dynamics in terms of bosonic Hamiltonians.
+This is a repository implements the linear embedding introduced by Kowalski to describe nonlinear dynamics in terms of bosonic Hamiltonians.
 If you find this work useful in your research, please cite:

-Itani, W., Sreenivasan, K. R., & Succi, S. (2023).
-Quantum Carleman Lattice Boltzmann Simulation of Fluids (arXiv:2301.05762). arXiv. https://doi.org/10.48550/arXiv.2301.05762
+Itani, W., Sreenivasan, K. R., & Succi, S. (2024).
+Quantum algorithm for lattice Boltzmann (QALB) simulation of incompressible fluids with a nonlinear collision term.
+Physics of Fluids, 36(1), 017112. https://doi.org/10.1063/5.0176569